Portrait of Pietro Aretino

 The Portrait of Pietro Aretino is an oil on canvas portrait of the Renaissance poet Pietro Aretino by Titian, painted around 1545, possibly for Cosimo I de' Medici.
-It is now in the Sala di Venere of Palazzo Pitti in Florence.
-Titian painted two other portraits of Aretino: a 1527 portrait in the Kunstmuseum Basel, and a 1537 portrait in the Frick Collection.
+It is now in the Sala di Venere of the Palazzo Pitti in Florence.
+Titian painted two other portraits of Aretino: a 1527 portrait in the Kunstmuseum Basel and a 1537 portrait in the Frick Collection.